heytulsiprasad/alert-me-google-meet/README.md

 - Add/remove alert words through the popup
 - Make sure to **Turn on your captions** for extension to know when words are spoken
 - You'll get a notification when someone speaks your alert words

+## Why it's not working?

+- You might not have your notifications turned on for browser.

+  - For Windows, go to **Start > Notifications & actions**, turn on Google Chrome notifications.

+- Still not working?
+Check the console if there are any errors, then please open an issue [here](https://github.com/heytulsiprasad/alert-me-google-meet/issues).

 ## Contributions